dgrisham/wenv/README.rst

 A given project's wenv has two primary parts: a wenv definition, and any shell aliases/functions that are specific to the project.
 Let's start by creating a new directory for our wenv, then initializing the wenv in that directory.

-TODO: better to start wenv here then continue example from there?

 .. code-block:: bash